Frequently Asked Questions (FAQ)

 5. Special Tests – the therapist may perform special tests to confirm/rule out the presence of additional problems.

-6. Posture Assessment – the positions of joints relative to ideal and each other may be assessed.
+6. Assessment – the positions of joints relative to ideal and each other may be assessed.

 The therapist will then formulate a list of problems you are having, and how to treat those problems.
 A plan is subsequently developed with the patient’s input.
 This includes how many times you should see the therapist per week, how many weeks you will need therapy, home programs, patient education, short-term/long-term goals, and what is expected after discharge from therapy.
 This plan is created with input from you, your therapist, and your doctor.